timwedde/pigsqueeze/README.md

 A library to write and read arbitrary data to and from image files.
 You probably already know why you need it.

-pigsuqeeze is a command line tool as well as a Python library for easily writing arbitrary to (and later retrieving it from) image files.
-Currently only JPEG and PNG are supported, but I'm open to add support for more file formats, if they support this.
-It stores binary data in one or more chunks of app-specific data segments as enabled by the JPEG specification. pigsqueeze automatically handles splitting large blobs of data across multiple chunks, since the limit per chunk is ~65KB. pigsqueeze's method allows for payload sizes of up ot ~15MB per segment.
+pigsuqeeze is a command line tool as well as a Python library for easily writing arbitrary data to (and later retrieving it from) image files.
+Currently only JPEG and PNG are supported, but I'm open to add support for more file formats if they support this.

+For JPEG's, pigsqueeze stores binary data in one or more chunks of app-specific data segments as enabled by the JPEG specification. pigsqueeze automatically handles splitting large blobs of data across multiple chunks, since the limit per chunk is ~65KB. pigsqueeze's method allows for payload sizes of up ot ~15MB per segment.
 Multiple unused segments are available, so there is a theoretical limit of 135MB per image, which is probably plenty.
 If you need more, you should probably look at a different solution to your problem.

+For PNG's, data is stored in out-of-spec chunks, which each have a limit of ~2GB.
+Because this is plenty large, pigsqueeze does not support chunk splitting for this format.

 ## Installation
 pigsuqeeze can be installed via pip: